 Sometimes we do not know when a seed is sown.

-For British charity Wings Like Eagles, it was pretty bizarre.
+It was like that for British charity Wings Like Eagles, it was pretty bizarre.

 That was the seed